 There are many benefits of having a Technical Product Owner.
 Some of the benefits were excellently described by Steve Vaughn

 in this blog post

 .
 But what are the dangers?

 For those who claim that technical Product Owners are always dangerous for the product, first question to ask is what if

 your product domain is technical?
 Would you hand off the product intended for other developers to someone who

 has not developed software themselves?

 Understanding the technology usually helps understanding the trade-off better.

 In case that your product is not in the technical domain, is having a technical Product Owner dangerous for the product?

 It is not, no more that having a non-technical Product Owner who does not know his product's domain.
 It all comes

 down to how good Return-Of-Investment the Product Owner is creating.
 While someone might claim that a technical

 Product Owner might be tempted to care first about the technology and not about the users needs, a good technical

-Product Owner should still cares about the business itself first.
+Product Owner should still care about the business itself first.

 Understanding the technology usually helps understanding the trade-off better, and therefore generate a better Return-Of-Investment.

 One of the best CTOs I had the pleasure to work with did not only have a vast amount of technical knowledge,

 but was also an amazing salesman with a deep understanding of the products he worked on.
 In a hypotetical scenario

 where I am the stakeholder, and he is the Product Owner, I would sleep soundly each and every night.

 Finally, what does it mean to be too technical?
 Would you ever say that someone is too business-savvy?
 You

 can never know too much if you want to stay in the business.
 Strive to know as much as you can about anything

 that can give you an edge over your competitors.